Cognex vision satisfies a sweet tooth

 Integrating the solution in record time

 Schmachtl Gmbh from Linz, a Partner System Integrator (PSI) of Cognex impressed Manner with the results of their feasibility study done for the Perg plant.
-The solution took advantage of the In-Sight® vision sensor from Cognex to keep the design of the inspection station simple allowing the mechanical set-up and installation to be done internally by Manner’s own engineering/maintenance team.
-The inspection station checks whether the label is equally positioned from the left and right edge of the packaging, whether there are dents or defects in the packaging, which picture and text is on the packaging and much more.
+The solution took advantage of the In-Sight® vision system from Cognex to keep the design of the inspection station simple allowing the mechanical set-up and installation to be done internally by Manner’s own engineering/maintenance team.
+The inspection station checks whether the label is equally positioned from the left and right edge of the packaging, whether there are dents or defects in the packaging, which picture and text are on the packaging and much more.

 Product location regardless of orientation and position

-The high-performance In-Sight vision sensor combined with the capabilities of PatMax® vision software allows many different characteristics to be checked simultaneously and quickly.
+The high-performance In-Sight vision system combined with the capabilities of PatMax® vision software allows many different characteristics to be checked simultaneously and quickly.
 The key advantage of Patmax in this application is that the individual packages of Mannerschnitt wafers can flow through the inspection station on the conveyor belt without needing to be fixed in a particular position.
-The vision system also detects any faults in the packaging supplied by external suppliers and this has allowed the company to eliminate the occurrence of rejected product.
+The vision system also detects any faults in the packaging supplied by external suppliers and this which allowed the company to eliminate the occurrence of rejected product.

 12 “windows” ensure no defect is left unseen

 In order to take advantage of the processing power of the In-Sight to achieve the high levels of production output that the company is aiming for, Schmachtl divided the entire image area for packaging into 12 individual PatMax windows in order to detect packaging characteristics more quickly, more flexibly and more efficiently.
 When combined, the characteristics indicate whether the product is free of defects.
-For example, two windows are used solely to determine whether the packaging is centred properly.
+For example, two windows are used solely to determine whether the packaging is centered properly.
 Another field is used for pattern matching.
 It could mean determining whether the picture of the hazelnut is present or checking the corners for dents and tears.

 5% production increase and no more complaints

 Simple to use and easy to operate, Manner employees are able to easily train various characteristics on the vision system for the entire range of packaging.
-This enables the staff to react quickly to various types of fault.
+This enables the staff to react quickly to various types of faults.
 For example, if a package is dented it may become jammed further down the production line resulting in additional unnecessary product rejects.
 Now incidents such as this are at a minimum and the company is able to guarantee that the packaging is airtight and flawless in appearance The most noticeable effect of this improvement is that the company no longer receives any complaints which in turn eliminates the cost that would have been incurred finding the problem.
 By keeping interruptions in the production flow to a minimum, productivity has increased by around 5%.

 Reinhard Gassner, plant manager at Perg, said "If the conveyor belt is operating at a speed of, for example, 270 packages per minute, then just a few seconds of defective production means several dozen rejected packages.
-This is not just a question of cost, it also has a negative effect on the production flow.
+This is not just a question of cost; it also has a negative effect on the production flow.
 Problems like this are now in the past."

 Based on the success of the first inspection stations, the company is now looking at whether other areas of production could benefit from a vision system.
 The 100% quality checking of each package has also helped guarantee large customer orders and improved quality certification.
 The Perg plant has become recognized as a centre of competence for all types of technology within Manner AG for its expertise in combining the best engineering with effective vision technology.